Hauling out the beastSteel workEngineIn progress componants board

 Purchased the truck used in June 2008.
 V6 with Automatic.
 Purchased a used manual transmission.
 134,000 miles.

-10/20/08 Installed Motor/Transmission and cut bottom of truck to make room for stick shift.
+10/20/08 Installed motor/transmission and cut the floor of truck to make room for the stick shift.
 I was a little concerned that the transmission support for the orginal automatic tranmission was going to work for the manual transmission but for now things seem to fit.
 I need to figure our a motor mount.
 The mounts for the orginal V6 do not come close to lining up with ears of the motor backet.
-Also... need to figure out what to do with the passenger brake cable.
+Also... need to figure out what to do with the passenger side brake cable.
 Currently it runs through where the saddle battery box will sit.

 10/27/08 Looking around for engine mounts from a 2.2 l that will fit in this truck.
-There are a number of EVer who seem to have this set up.
+There are a number of EV'ers who seem to have this set up.
 Installed the manual steering box this weekend.
-Went in easy but I now need to raise the front battery box a little to clear .
+Went in easy but I now need to raise the front battery box a little it clears.
 Finished up the battery boxes and insulated them.
-I think the hand brake cable will wrap around the back of the boxes.
-Need to consider chafing protection.
+I think the hand brake cable will wrap around the back of the boxes without a problem

 12/21/08 I never seem to get enough time to work on the truck but as a whole quite a bit has been completed since the last post in November.
 It official...
 I'm going with 144 volts - 18 eight volt batteries with small "L" terminals.
-I order the batteries from Auto Trends in Bristol (my local Interstate Distributor) and they should be in a month or two.
-EV America ran the numbers and I only loss a few miles of range, and little less cycle life, but I gain more speed and I'm saving about $400's.
-The last picture is where I ended the weekend: Most components mounted on the board, the high voltage wiring on the Board completed, and started on the low voltage wiring for the heater.
+I order the batteries from Auto Trends in Bristol (my local Interstate Distributor) and they should be in in a month or two.
+EV America ran the numbers and I only lose a few miles of range, and little less cycle life, but I gain more speed and I'm saving about $400's.
 My neighbor Wei rebuilt the rear brakes and we replaced the brake lines.
 With the vacuum pump and vacuum switch in place we bled the brake system.
-Oh ya...
-I put a 12 volt battery motor and heard the quiet purr of the electric motor!
+Oh yes...
+I put a 12 volt battery on the main motor and heard the quiet purr electric power!

 code by jerry